 Even a small discount may lure in more customers and make your brand look generous.
 Just make sure to set the deadline for your proposition – create that simmering sense of urgency.

 Save their emails for future events

 Building a brand doesn’t happen overnight.
-You’ve got to create numerous webinars to truly cement your brand in people’s minds, and having a list of their emails always at the ready will definitely help.
+You’ve got to create numerous webinars to truly cement your brand in people’s minds, and having a list of their emails always at the ready will help.

 There is no reason for you not to try building your brand with webinars.
 After all, there is little barrier to entry: webinars are extremely cheap and easy to create, and the payoff can be astounding.
 You won’t only make more sales, but will also present yourself or your company as a thought leader on the global arena.